What is the Equine Herpesvirus?

 Equine Herpesvirus-1 (EHV-1), also known as rhinopneumonitis or “rhino”, is an important cause of disease in our horse population.
-While there are several types of equine herpesvirus, the focus of this article will be on EHV-1, which can cause a variety of problems including, respiratory disease, abortion, neurologic disease and early foal death.
-This virus can be highly contagious, and has the unique characteristic of being able to remain dormant (latent) for periods of time and then reemerge during times of stress, such as transportation or showing.
+While there are several types of equine herpesvirus, the focus of this article will be on EHV-1, which can cause respiratory disease, abortion, neurologic disease or early foal death.
+This virus can be highly contagious.
+Like all herpesviruses, EHV-1 can remain dormant (latent) in the body for periods of time, and then reemerge and cause disease during times of stress, such as transportation or showing.

 - The respiratory form is most commonly seen in young horses (<2 years of age).

-- The neurologic form is recognized in middle age to older horses.
+- The neurologic form tends to cause more severe disease in middle age to older horses.

-- The virus is passed in the saliva and nasal discharges from horse to horse or through contact with abortion materials (fetus or placenta).
+- The virus is passed from horse to horse in saliva and nasal discharge, or through contact with an infected aborted fetus, placenta or fetal fluids.